saarcohen30/Sajin/README.md

 - `Executed(i,j)` -- Whether player `i` was executed.
 Such features are all assigned with a Boolean value of either 0 or 1, and are stored in a two-dimensional array, denoted by `x_2d`.
 Each specific declaration is assigned with a numerical value `l` (as depicted in the implementation), where `x_2d`'s `(i,l)`-th element corresponds to `i`'s `l`-th declarative feature.

+### Design of Rewards
+Rewards vastly contribute to the development of new strategies, as each agent aims at executing actions which maximize its expected reward.
+Specifically, each agent is either rewarded or penalized under the following conditions:
+#### During each day
+The number of days comprising an entire match plays a critical role in the game.
+So as to encourages agents to win faster, at the end of each day every agent is penalized by a small factor (-1).
+#### Death
+Death of an agent supplies it with a penalty of -5.
+Such a penalty avoids a high percentage of suicides, which clearly constitute as strategies in some matches.
+#### Preferences of targets
+During each "Vote" phase, every agent exhibits different preferences for choosing whom to vote for.
+The coordinated behaviour profound by the Werewolf game is largely attributed to such preferences.
+For encouraging a cooperative behaviour, agents are penalized when voting for an agent that is not killed.
+#### Winning or Losing
+At the end of a match, the winning team is rewarded by a factor of 25, whereas the losing team is penalized by a factor of -25.
+#### Divination results
+The proliferation of agents' strategies is vastly affected by the utilization of special abilities.
+Seers should be rewarded for each divination action, yet more encouraged to divine werewolves.
+Seers are thus rewarded by a factor of 15, 10, or 2 for divining an agent who came out as a Werewolf, Possessed or Villager (respectively).
+Yet, the special ability incurred by Bodyguards does not involve any feedback regarding the true role of the guarded agent, and thus such action cannot be explicitly rewarded.
+The same is satisfied for Mediums, whose special ability is executed upon the agent eliminated by voting.

 # Contents of this repo

 - [/server](server) : the AIWolf server that run Werewolf games with several agents